top of page

 History

-Long-time Lake Geneva summer resident Jack Rohner donated the money to purchase the 5-are parcel of land for the park and also the funds to develop it into a children's nature and fishing park.
-The Park honors his late wife Helen Rohner, who loved children.
+Long-time Lake Geneva summer resident Jack Rohner donated the money to purchase the 5-acre parcel of land for the park and also the funds to develop it into a children's nature and fishing park.
+The Park honors his late wife Helen Rohner.
 The Park opened in June of 2018.

 Summer Programs